Offering of products and services of Swiss Life

 Which additional data protection rights can you, as a data subject, assert if your data fall under the EU GDPR?

-In addition to the above-mentioned rights, you can also assert your right to data portability with the relevant person.
+In addition to the above-mentioned rights, you can also assert your right to data portability with the data controller.
 If you believe that our data processing does not comply with the EU GDPR, you are also entitled to lodge a complaint with the competent local supervisory authority, although we hope to be able to resolve such problems together with you.

 Swiss Life reserves the right to modify this data protection information at any time without prior announcement, especially in line with current statutory provisions or changed business procedures.
 The version published here applies in every case.